-- Glaucoma community screening and monitoring - Introduction of diabetes care technician role - Introduction of postnatal classes and baby massage - Introduction of palliative care consultant - Nurse led asymptomatic clinics in genitor-urinary medicine - GP electronic access to radiology results departure lounge taking responsibility for provision and information.
-This was also addressed through the one-stop dispensing project.
+- Glaucoma community screening and monitoring - Introduction of diabetes care technician role - Introduction of postnatal classes and baby massage - Introduction of palliative care consultant - Nurse led asymptomatic clinics in genitor-urinary medicine - GP electronic access to radiology results

 A group chaired by a member of the public meets bi-monthly to review findings from the national patient survey programme.
 This group has driven changes in a number of working practices following analysis of the results of the various surveys.
 For example: